go-mysql-org/go-mysql-elasticsearch/README.md

 + binlog format must be **row**.
 + binlog row image may be **full** for MySQL.
 (MariaDB only supports full row image).
 + Can not alter table format at runtime.
-+ MySQL table which will be synced must have a PK(primary key), multi columns PK is not allowed.
-The PK data will be used as id in Elasticsearch.
++ MySQL table which will be synced must have a PK(primary key), multi columns PK is not allowed now.
+The PK data will be used as "id" in Elasticsearch.
 + You should create the associated mappings in Elasticsearch first, I don't think using the default mapping is a wise decision, you must know how to search accurately.
-+ `mysqldump` must exist in the same node with go-mysql-elasticsearch.
++ `mysqldump` must exist in the same node with go-mysql-elasticsearch, if not, go-mysql-elasticsearch will try to sync binlog only.
 + Don't change too many rows at same time in one SQL.

 ## Source